kavia-common/recipe-explorer-38066-38098/recipe_frontend/public/README.md

-# Public Assets
+# Public Assets (Static Serve)

-This directory holds static files served by the app in both dev and static-serve modes.
+This folder contains runtime assets for the static server:

-- health.html: Lightweight health endpoint that does not require React to boot.
+- health.html: a minimal page with `<meta name="x-healthcheck" content="ok">` allowing CI to probe readiness without booting React.
-- _redirects: SPA rewrite hints to ensure deep links resolve to index.html when using static hosting.
+- _redirects: SPA redirects to ensure any deep link resolves to `/index.html`.
-- index.html: CRA entry template (includes the x-healthcheck meta).
+- index.html: CRA entry HTML including the same health meta.

-Assets are copied into public/assets at build via `scripts/copy-assets-to-public.js`.
-Reference assets using absolute paths like `/assets/...`.
+During build, the `prebuild` script copies design assets into `public/assets` so the app can reference them at `/assets/...`.